gvwilson/thirdbit/_posts/2013/2013-03-15-snowstorms-and-blackouts-in-virginia.md

 33 researchers spent two days learning some useful computing skills from Steve, Carlos Anderson, and Ben Morris.
-Many thanks to Stephen Turner for hosting it&mdash;we hope to be back soon.</p>
+Many thanks to Stephen Turner for hosting it–we hope to be back soon.</p>